Cox and The Trust for Public Land Announce Finalists for Arizona's Cox Conserves Heroes Program

 About Cox Communications:

 Cox Communications is the third largest cable provider and a multi-service broadband communications company serving nearly 3 million residential and business product subscribers in Arizona (a product subscriber represents an individual service purchased by a customer).
-In metro Phoenix, Cox serves approximately 2.5 million product subscribers.
+In the metro Phoenix, Cox serves approximately 2.5 million product subscribers.
 In Southern Arizona, Cox serves approximately 400,000 product subscribers.
-Cox's 24,000-mile hybrid fiber coaxial cable network throughout Phoenix and Southern Arizona provides homes and businesses with digital television, high speed Internet, home networking, high-definition television and digital telephone service over its own nationwide IP network.
-Cox is the third largest private for-profit employer in Arizona.
-During the past nine years, Cox has topped numerous J.D.
-Power and Associates' studies of customer satisfaction, most recently receiving top honors for residential telephone & high speed Internet, and business data services and has received PC Magazine's "people's choice" award for the sixth time.
-Additionally, Cox High Speed Internet has been ranked #1 for the past seven years on the "Ranking Arizona-Best of Arizona Business" list.
+Cox's 18,000-mile hybrid fiber coaxial cable network throughout Phoenix and Southern Arizona provides homes and businesses with digital television, high speed Internet, home networking, high-definition television and digital telephone service over its own nationwide IP network.
+During the past four years, Cox has topped 10 J.D.
+Power and Associates' studies of customer satisfaction.
 Cox Media is responsible for the sale of cable advertising throughout Arizona.
-Cox Communications is a wholly owned subsidiary of Cox Enterprises Inc and serves approximately 6 million customers nationwide.
+Cox Communications is a wholly owned subsidiary of Cox Enterprises and serves approximately 6 million customers nationwide.
 Additional information about Cox in Arizona is available at www.cox.com/arizona.

 About The Trust for Public Land: